ropensci/RefManageR/README.md

 ==================================================================================================================
 Important
 -------------------
-098. no printing, sorting, searching, etc. errors when check = FALSE and bib missing fields
+8. seealso in operators are doubled. e.g. see ?\`[.BibEntry\`
+12. old build fails on getBibstyle. is it in Namespace file?
-76. In JSS paper need to document
+9. 76.
+In JSS paper need to document
   - toBibtex and toBiblatex examples
   - conversion with as.BibEntry, as.data.frame
   - ReadPubMed functions